 Raghu Rau is the Sir Evelyn de Rothschild Professor of Finance at the Cambridge Judge Business School.
-He is also Head of the School's Finance & Accounting subject group, and Director (Research) of the Cambridge Centre for Alternative Finance (CCAF).
-Furthermore, he is a member of the Cambridge Corporate Governance Network (CCGN).
+He is also a founder and director of the Cambridge Centre for Alternative Finance (CCAF), and a member of the Cambridge Corporate Governance Network (CCGN).

 Raghu Rau has taught at a number of universities around the world, including the Institut d'Etudes Politiques de Paris (Sciences PO), Purdue University, the University of California at Los Angeles and most recently, the University of California at Berkeley.
 Previously, he was president of the European Finance Association and Principal at Barclays Global Investors, then the largest asset manager in the world, in San Francisco from 2008-2009.